 Describing the taste of sake is not easy because there are between 40,000 to 50,000 brands, with each tasting different from one another.
 There are, however, a couple of general similarities which we can discuss and some parallels we can draw up with wine.

 It naturally has the flavor and taste of its core ingredient – fermented rice, but many brands masks this with a more favorable floral essence resembling flowers and fruits.

 All types originally fell into one of two taste categories, dry and sweet.
-This changed in the last 30 or so years when they upgraded to a more complex 5 flavor system.
+This changed in the last 30 or so years when they upgraded to a more complex five flavor system.
 The taste system, known as Go-mi in Japanese, consists of the following categories.
 Shibui (astringent), sanmai (acidic), nigami (bitter), umami (sweet) and karami (dry).

 So what does sake taste like when compared to Western wine?

 Many people find sake easier to drink than wine because it’s much less acidic, and has a milder flavor that is more balanced.

 As you can see, there is no easy answer.
-What is known is that with so many brands available, there is one for every taste.
+What is known is that with so many brands available, there is at least one for every taste.
 All you have to do is find it by trying out various types of sake in private or with the guidance of a professional on a tasting tour.

 What is the alcohol content of sake?

 Sake contains more alcohol than most other types of alcoholic beverages, with most varieties sitting at 16 to 18% levels.

 Not many people know this, but sake is not legally allowed to have alcohol levels exceeding 22%.
 Once it surpasses the 22% mark, the yeast begins to die, and the bottle has to be labeled as something else entirely.
 The Echigo Samurai brand, with its 46% alcohol level, is the perfect example of this because although technically a sake, it’s labeled and marketed as a liqueur.

-Sparkling sake sits at the lower end of the spectrum with alcohol levels starting from as low as 6%, but some brands go up to the more standard 16% levels.
+Sparkling sake sits at the lower end of the spectrum with alcohol levels starting from as little as 6%, but some brands go up to the more standard 16% levels.